shree998/Campus-Expert/10-opensource-clubs/resources/starting-a-club.md

 A good first place to check is the README.
 A well written README should address where members and contributors can go to get help.
 Other good places to look for answers to your questions can include forums specific to the project , searching through open & closed issues/PRs, as well as searching on StackOverflow.

 If you have done all the searching you can then figure out where and who you can ask.
 Some of these options include reaching out on slack channel, filling an issue, reaching out to the maintainer directly by e-mail or on a median like Twitter.

+## What activities/events can I do with my Open Source Club?

+Here are some suggestions of activities/events you can do with your club.

+  - **Talk**
+   Consider giving a talk on contributing to your first Open Source project or what you learned from it.
+Another idea is to try to find a maintainer or experienced contributor to come give a talk on their experience.
+  - **Hackathon**
+  Hackathons can be a great place to get started with Open Source.
+Consider hosting a hackathon where participants have to create an open source project like [Open Source Jam](https://itch.io/jam/open-jam-1] where participants have 72 hours to create an open source game.
+  - **Workshop** A workshop or tutorial can be a great start to attract newcomers to open source.
+Having a step by step workshop guiding students could be a great start!
+  - **Hacktoberfest themed event**  [Hacktoberfest](https://hacktoberfest.digitalocean.com/) is a month long celebration of open source software brought to you by Digital Ocean in partnership with GitHub.

+We are excited to see what you come up with for your community!